silent-mobius/Python_Book/book_to_print/tmp_README.md

 >You are eligible to see the Football match.
 >Tic kit price is $20

 In the above example age is set to 38, therefore the first expression (age >= 11) evaluates to True and the associated print statement prints the string "You are eligible to see the Football match".
-There after program control goes to next if statement and the condition ( 38 is outside <=20 or >=60) is matched and prints "Tic kit price is $12".
+There after program control goes to next if statement and the condition ( 38 is outside <=20 or >=60) is matched and prints "Tic ket price is $12".

 # Python Loops